-- a) They should not amount to major development within the Wye Valley AONB unless they meet the requirements for exceptions set out in Policy WG14; - b) Where proposals do not amount to major development, they should not adversely affect the natural beauty, landscape character or important features, including through the cumulative effect in association with other proposals; - c) They should not adversely affect the rural character or setting of any settlement; - d) They should not adversely affect heritage assets such as archaeological sites and historic buildings, including their settings; - e) They should not adversely affect biodiversity, especially features that contribute towards the local ecological network; - f) Local and residential amenity should be protected, in particular, from noise- and air-pollution; - g) Any traffic that is generated must be capable of being accommodated safely upon the local road network; - h) They should not have a significant adverse effect on the residential amenity of nearby dwellings; - i) They should not result in the stopping up of any public right of way or an unreasonable diversion in terms of length or convenience; - j) They should not result in additional flood-risk to nearby properties.
+- a) Proposals should not adversely affect the natural beauty, landscape character or important features, including through the cumulative effect in association with other proposals; - b) They should not adversely affect the rural character or setting of any settlement; - c) They should not adversely affect heritage assets such as archaeological sites and historic buildings, including their settings; - d) They should not adversely affect biodiversity, especially features that contribute towards the local ecological network; - e) Local and residential amenity should be protected, in particular, from noise- and air-pollution; - f) Any traffic that is generated must be capable of being accommodated safely upon the local road network; - g) They should not have a significant adverse effect on the residential amenity of nearby dwellings; - h) They should not result in the stopping up of any public right of way or an unreasonable diversion in terms of length or convenience; - i) They should not result in additional flood-risk to nearby properties.

-Where proposals amount to major development, protecting the natural beauty and landscape character of the AONB will be given priority and such proposals will not be accepted unless the proposal is in the public interest, there is no viable alternative location outside of the AONB, and the environmental effects can be mitigated to an acceptable degree.
+Where proposals amount to major development, protecting the scenic beauty and landscape of the AONB will be given priority and such proposals will not be acceptable except in exceptional circumstances and it can be satisfactorily demonstrated that the proposal is in the public interest, there is no viable alternative location outside of the AONB, and the environmental effects can be mitigated to an acceptable degree.

 - 7.6.2 The policy contains a range of safeguards to protect the environment, amenity and highway safety.
 Scale of development is important in order that it does not adversely affect the intrinsic natural beauty of the landscape.
 Poly-tunnel developments tend to be notable in size and most would normally fall within the description of major development in terms of the area they cover and effect upon the landscape.
-Where this is the case, such proposals would not comply with NPPF paragraph 116.
-When considering whether to make an exception, the requirement is now that it should be in the public interest and not those of an individual business.
-A properly-evidenced case should be submitted in support of any application in such instances which should show that the proposal will provide economic and other public benefits that cannot be met elsewhere outside of the AONB.
-These may include direct benefits to the local community, for example, in relation to local services or facilities, but it should be clear that these will result and are not just expectations.
-Benefits to the local or national economy need to be weighed not only in terms of supporting agriculture but also the effect on tourism through potential adverse effects on the landscape. - 7.6.3 Where proposals are not considered to be major development, it is still essential that the effects on the environment, and particularly the natural beauty of the landscape, are considered fully.
+Where this is the case, such proposals would not necessarily comply with NPPF paragraph 116. - 7.6.3 Where proposals are not considered to be major development, it is still essential that the effects on the environment, and particularly the natural beauty of the landscape, are considered fully.
 The protection of the nationally designated landscape is still of utmost importance and development that adversely effects it should not generally be permitted.
 A landscape assessment will be required to assess any proposal, and this should ensure that future development is compatible with the Parish's landscape character. - 7.6.4 Notwithstanding the above changes to national and local policy which are encompassed within this policy, much of the detailed advice within Herefordshire Council's Poly-tunnels Supplementary Planning Document remains relevant and useful.